 The Difficulty of Proving Mental Illness

-- Information regarding in-patient treatment program or psychiatric facility you attended.
+- Information regarding any in-patient treatment programs or psychiatric facilities you attended.

 - A list of medication you are prescribed including dosages, what side effects you have experienced.